What is the Index?

 The letter tabs above lead to a keyword index of government information subject pages.
 For the most part, the index terms are taken directly from the subject pages.
 To save space, the institutions are referred to in shortened form in this index.
 For a full listing of the covered institutions, see the box below.

 The links on the index pages are to each particular subject page within the websites.
-Please note that not all the links on these subject pages are to government publications and some resources on the pages may not be available to the general public.
+Please note that not all the links on these subject pages are to government publications and some resources on the pages may not be freely available to the general public.

 If you're having trouble finding the topic you need, use the search box above on the right, changing the drop-down choice to "This Guide."

-We are honored that the Government Printing Office accepted the Index as a Federal Depository Library Program (FDLP) Service Partnership in 2010.
+We are honored that the Government Publishing Office accepted the Index as a Federal Depository Library Program (FDLP) Service Partnership in 2010.
 Thanks to GPO for this recognition and for publicizing and supporting the Index.

 Sources for the Index